6. September 2020 • Katja Laurien

 2. September 2018 • Katja Laurien

 As I had promised in my last post, this one will be about the actual art of manifesting.
 Now we know the advantages of desires, we also want to know how to make our dreams come true.
 Obviously, also this is a topic which is difficult to put in just one single post.
 But I will share with you my basics thoughts and some of my experiences.
-If you have questions or comments on this extensive topic, feel free to leave a note.

 5. August 2018 • Katja Laurien